dyedgreen/deno-sqlite/docs/api.md

 ```
 Call this if you need column names from the result of a select query.

-This method returns an array of objects, where each object has the following properties.
+This method returns an array of objects, where each object has the following properties:

 | Property     | Value                                      |
 |--------------|--------------------------------------------|